Thomas-Briody/project-3/README.md

 <img src='https://i.imgur.com/GtHNPf6.png' width="650"/>

 We decided to split the process into stages, for efficiency and to ensure that nothing was missed when setting up the back-end.
+Splitting up the process also allowed each member of the team to work on a different aspect of the setup, which allowed us to complete this on day 1.
+This in turn gave us more time to focus on the front-end and design of the website.

 <img src='https://i.imgur.com/S8766wJ.png' width="465"/> <img src='https://i.imgur.com/bqBbL6h.png' width="305"/> <img src='https://i.imgur.com/p9RUHws.png' width="140"/>